WHAT PEOPLE ARE SAYING

 Autoimmune disease is on the rise and the immune system is a critical driver of pain both centrally and

 peripherally.
-In this module you will gain a thorough understanding of the most common autoimmune
+In this week, you will gain a thorough understanding of the most common autoimmune

 diseases and learn to intervene using functional nutrition.